Sesame Flax Crackers are super-crispy, grain free and high in protein. They're great with dips!

-Apart from being sensationally healthy, it is also kind of fun to make your own sesame flax crackers.
+Apart from being sensationally healthy, it is also kind of fun to make your own sesame flaxseed crackers.

 Remember those times when you baked cakes with wet sand or let mud squelch through your fingers?
 Spreading the sticky dough until it's cracker-thin takes you right back in time.

 The silicone mat you can see in the picture may not be the most handsome kitchen item, but certainly one of the most useful.
 Invest in a good quality one like this one - mine just did not last very long and I've had to replace it since.
 If you haven't got one, you should use non-stick baking paper and oil it for good measure to ensure you can release the crackers afterwards without breaking them.

-We had the crackers as an appetiser with a smoked salmon taramasalata (love this tongue twister word – have you ever tried saying taramasalata three times in a row, really fast?
+We had the flax crackers as an appetiser with a smoked salmon taramasalata (love this tongue twister word - have you ever tried saying taramasalata three times in a row, really fast?
 It is virtually impossible, even before your first glass of wine).
-My taramasalata recipe is barely adapted from this one on the BBC Good Food website.
+My taramasalata recipe is adapted from this one on the BBC Good Food website.
 I blitzed 100g smoked salmon, 200g cream cheese and 100g creme fraiche in the food processor with a generous amount of black pepper and served it with fresh dill.